U.S. wants to oust Iran from U.N. women's body | Law-Order

 U.S. wants to oust Iran from U.N. women's body

 The United States will try to remove Iran from the 45-member U.N.
 Commission on the Status of Women (CSW) over the government's denial of women's rights and brutal crackdown on protests, U.S. Vice President Kamala Harris said on Wednesday.
-Iran has just started a four-year term on the commission, which meets annually every March and aims to promote gender equality and the empowerment of women.
+Iran is just starting a four-year term on the commission, which meets annually every March and aims to promote gender equality and the empowerment of women.

 "The United States believes that no nation that systematically abuses the rights of women and girls should play a role in any international or United Nations body charged with protecting these very same rights," Harris said in a statement.
 Iran has been gripped by protests since the death of 22-year-old Kurdish woman Mahsa Amini in police custody last month.
 The unrest has turned into a popular revolt by Iranians from all layers of society, posing one of the boldest challenges to the clerical leadership since the 1979 revolution.